Prospecting is all about creating conversations that will ultimately lead to sales.

 Be selective when you prospect for new clients.

-Develop a clear lead qualification process that allows you to highlight low quality leads early, so you can drop these distractions and focus on the right prospects.
+Develop a clear lead qualification process that allows you to highlight low-quality leads early, enabling you to drop these distractions and focus on the right prospects.

 Pinpointing your ideal prospect involves research, understanding and leverage.